jafingerhut/jafingerhut.github.com/notes/macosx-virtualbox-ubuntu14-install-notes.md

 In the VM, a CD will appear in the dock and a dialog should pop up asking if you want to allow the software on the CD to autorun.
 Let it run.
 A second dialog will ask you to authenticate (sudo) to install the software.
-Once it is done, shutdown and reboot the VM.
-When the VM comes back up and the bidirectional clipboard is enabled, copy and paste should work as expected.
+Once it is done, shut down the VM.

+See later sections below for how to enable copy/paste and shared folders between host and guest OS.

 The Guest additions change with every version of VirtualBox.
 Be prepared to re-install them whenever you upgrade VirtualBox.